St. Xavier's High School (Velim)

 St. Xavier's High School is a private aided co-educational school located in Velim village in Salcete taluka in the Indian coastal state of Goa.
-The school was established in 1962 and is affiliated to Goa Board of Secondary and Higher Secondary Education, Porvorim.
+The school was established in 1962 and is affiliated to Goa Board of Secondary and Higher Secondary Education.

 History

 On 4 August 2013, the school's playground also known as Velim Fabrica ground managed to get the attention of the Government of Goa to have it renovated by the Directorate of Sports and Youth Affairs (DSYA) at an estimated cost of ₹18 lakh.
 The ground is said to have been home to many footballers in the past, also being hosts of many soccer matches.
 The foundation stone for the development of the playground was blessed by then parish priest Fr.
 Jorge Pazzi Fernandes in the presence of then Velim MLA Benjamin Silva (a former footballer), then Velim sarpanch Melvyn Sanches, school's headmistress, Mabel Da Costa, members of the school playground committee and the villagers.